My name is Melissa Brauer and I’m known as The Prosecco Queen.

-The Prosecco Queen is a multi-faceted business, offering Prosecco master classes, dinners and other special events, as well as an online wine and merchandise store with a hand-picked selection of Italian and Australia Prosecco for you to try.
+The Prosecco Queen is a now multi-faceted business, offering Prosecco master classes, dinners and other special events, as well as an online wine and merchandise store with a hand-picked selection of Italian and Australia Prosecco for you to try.
 If I wouldn’t drink it myself, I won’t ever sell it to you because life is too short to drink bad wine!
 We also own and run VAN DI VINO – Australia’s original Prosecco Van, a vintage wooden mobile caravan bar, perfect for your next event.

 In September 2016 we travelled to Italy at harvest time to meet with more than 20 winemakers and learn about the winemaking process first hand, and to meet the families to whom Prosecco is everything.
 The nuances between vineyards that have only slight climatic and positional factors are clearly expressed in each wine, and meeting with the DOC and DOCG Consortium as well as visiting the Scuolo Enologica rounded out a fascinating research tour and gave me an even greater appreciation for what is possible when people truly care about quality over quantity.

 Having returned to Italy annually (sometimes twice a year) I now run private and public tours of The Prosecco Hills and Venice in Italy, as well as the King Valley in North East Victoria.